OffS3c/vulnhub-scrapper/README.md

   - moment for formatting timestamps.
 - Functionality: The main() function in index.js is the entry point.
 It orchestrates the entire process, from fetching and parsing the sitemap to saving the fetched details.
 - Data Handling: The script maintains a db_visited.json file to track which VMs have already been processed, preventing redundant operations in subsequent runs.
-For more detailed information about the project's implementation, refer to the comments within the index.js file.
+For more detailed information about the project's implementation, refer to the index.js file.

 ## Disclaimer